Die casting is one of the most flexible and innovative manufacturing techniques for fabricating metal parts.

 Die casting uses a manufacturing process where machines inject molten metal into reusable steel molds crafted from hardened tool steel.

-The process utilizes fast filling and high pressures (typically 1,500 to 15,000 psi) to achieve precise molding of complex shapes.
+The process utilizes fast filling and high pressures to achieve precise molding of complex shapes.

 The core steps include mold preparation, injection molding, cooling, demoulding, and trimming.